dogmgeen/Tools-For-Computer-Scientists/09-Locating-memory-leaks-with-Memcheck.md

 - [Paper on Address Sanitizer](https://www.usenix.org/system/files/conference/atc12/atc12-final39.pdf)

 [^term]: And the computer it is running on, being that it's the 21st century and all.
-[^joint]: It's a joint effort between how the compiler compiles your code and the operating system.
+[^joint]: It's a joint effort between the compiler and the operating system.
 [^free]: Or if you're writing C, with the `malloc` and `free` functions.
 [^random]: It's not even a good source of random numbers, unless you like random numbers that aren't very random.
-[^always]: It doesn't always do this because statically analyzing software (i.e., at compile time) is Really Hard, but it still catches some stuff.
+[^always]: It doesn't always do this because statically analyzing software (i.e., at compile time) is Really Hard, but it still catches most obvious things.
 [^memcheck]: Valgrind has a whole bunch of tools included, but it runs the Memcheck tool by default.
 We'll see some other Valgrind tools in future chapters of this book.
 [^ptr]: And more generally, any uninitialized value being accessed through a pointer.